jcorush/jcorush.github.io/README.md

     </div>
     <div class="text-col" style="flex: 2;">
       <p>
         I am interested in understanding how complex nesting behaviors evolve and the evolutionary consequences of this reproductive strategy.
-One of my previous phylogenetic comparative studies has shown that nest assoceation (or the use of another speceis next) increased the chances of hybridization (<a href="https://academic.oup.com/jeb/article/34/3/486/7326628" title="Corush et al. 2021" target="_blank" rel="noopener noreferrer">Corush et al. 2021</a>
+A recent phylogenetic comparative study demonstrated that nest association—using the nests of other species—significantly increases the likelihood of hybridization (<a href="https://academic.oup.com/jeb/article/34/3/486/7326628" title="Corush et al. 2021" target="_blank" rel="noopener noreferrer">Corush et al. 2021</a>
        ).
-My ongoing research looks at the evolutionary pathways that lead up to complex breeding behaviors and quantifying the rats of hybridization assoceated with particular breeding behaviors among North American minnows.
+My ongoing research examines the evolutionary pathways that lead to the development of complex breeding behaviors—such as nest building and parental guarding—and quantifies the rates of hybridization associated with specific nest-building strategies among North American minnows.
       </p>
     </div>
   </div>